Ron J. Volesky

 Ron J. Volesky (born July 13, 1954) is an American lawyer, who served 16 years in the South Dakota Senate, first as a member of the Republican Party before switching to the Democratic Party.

 Early life and education

 Volesky was born in Bullhead, South Dakota on the Standing Rock Indian Reservation.
-Volesky graduated from Harvard University in 1976 with a degree in Government and International Relations and was a finalist for the prestigious Rhodes Scholarship.
-While at Harvard, Volesky played varsity basketball and was coached by Boston Celtics Hall of Famer Tom "Satch" Sanders.
+Volesky graduated from Harvard University in 1976 with a degree in Government and International Relations and earned a master's degree from South Dakota State University and a Juris Doctor degree from the University of South Dakota.

 Personal life

 Volesky lives in Huron, S.D. and is an enrolled member of the Standing Rock Tribe.

 Notable legal cases

 Volesky represented an estimated 800 former workers in the significant class action case, Kirkvold v.
 Dakota Pork Industries, Inc., et al., when the Dakota Industries Plant in Huron, South Dakota shut down in 1997.
 The case involved bringing litigation against Dakota Pork Industries, Inc. due to failure of the company to comply with the federal requirements under the WARN Act.
 As a result, there were significant pleadings involved and briefing and discovery work and the matter was set for trial but prior to the same settled.

 In the Matter of J.H., Abused or Neglected Child, Volesky represented a grandmother in her efforts to adopt her grandchild.
 Her grandchild was the victim of an abuse and neglect case in Lyman County and the parents' parental rights were eventually terminated.
 After termination, Volesky litigated to assist the grandmother in getting custody of the child and eventually being able to adopt the child.
 As a result, Judge Max Gors ruled in favor of the grandmother, but the case appealed to the Supreme Court and reversed on the basis that the Court did not have jurisdiction to place the child with the grandmother rather than the Department of Social Services.
 After further litigation and negotiations, the State dropped its efforts to block the adoption and eventually approved that adoption for the grandmother.

 Volesky represents Debra Jenner-Tyler of Huron, who is serving a life sentence for the murder of her 3-year-old daughter Abby.
-In 1987, Jenner-Tyler brutally stabbed her daughter roughly 70 times.
+In 1987, Jenner-Tyler stabbed her daughter roughly 70 times.
 Volesky speaks for Jenner-Tyler, as she routinely seeks parole from the Parole Board.
 Jenner-Tyler has repeatedly been denied parole.